 There are two ways to take CBD oil via your mouth— sounds strange but it’s true.
 When you take your CBD oil orally, you swallow CBD oil and wait for it to reach your digestive tract before experiencing any benefit.

-If you take your CBD oil sublingually—under your tongue— you should feel the effects much quicker than you would if you were to swallow your CBD oil.
+If you take your CBD oil sublingually—under your tongue— you should feel the effects much quicker than you would if you were to ingest it.

 What Does Sublingual Mean?